kdails/SI507-HW6/README.md

 * **Check out the file `jquerylib_submit_example.html`.
 This is an example of code that uses a package called `jQuery` (and this will need you to have an internet connection to run it properly, although the other file does not).
 Check out resources above for more on jQuery!**

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**
+According to class information within the style tags, the error input is red because of classes that are defined as: .error in red and .good in blue.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**
+I googled " What is regex jquery" and I was able to find a page from w3schools.com that was insightful as well as rexegg.com.
+Apparently Regular Expression, regex for short is a sequence of characters that forms a search pattern.
+To search for data in text, you can use the search pattern to describe what you're looking for which is what the var regex statement is doing!

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**